 To illustrate this concretely, consider the effects we observed in Study 3.
-Our manipulation had a small effect on belief in free will (d = 0.17), which resulted the conditions differing by 0.22 points on the scale measuring belief free will.
+Our manipulation had a small effect on belief in free will (d = 0.17), which resulted the conditions differing by 0.22 points on the five-point scale measuring belief free will.
 In the regression model from Study 3 which estimates the relationship between belief in free will and support for inequality, we find an unstandardized coefficient of B = 0.12.
 Thus, if belief in free will does cause increased support for inequality, and if the regression accurately estimates the magnitude of this effect5, we should expect the observed 0.22 point increase in belief in free will to result in a 0.03 point increase on the scale measuring support for inequality (0.12 *0.22 = 0.03).
 This difference translates to an effect of size d = 0.02, which Study 3 had only a 9% achieved power to detect.
 A similar calculation reveals that we should have expected the manipulation in Study 4 to produce an effect of size d = 0.03 on support for inequality, which Study 4 had a 10% achieved power to detect.

 If we compute a Bayes factor comparing the likelihood of our data under a null model to the likelihood under a model with the expected effects from above, we find BF01 = 3.63 for Study 3 and BF 01 = 3.98 for Study 4.
 Under the conventional guidelines for interpreting Bayes factors recommended by Lee and Wagenmakers (2014), this is only “moderate” evidence in favor of the null model.
-Thus, we argue that the failure to find a direct effect in Studies 3 and 4 do not provide strong evidence that belief free will does not cause support for inequality.
+Thus, we argue that the failure to find a direct effect in Studies 3 and 4 does not provide strong evidence that belief free will does not cause support for inequality.

 Study 5

 Because we were unable to achieve adequate statistical power using the experimental design from Studies 3 and 4, in Study 5 we attempted to test our hypothesis without manipulating belief in free will.
 To do this, we used a thought experiment adopted from Nichols and Knobe (2007).
-Specifically, we asked participants to imagine two different universes: a deterministic universe where people’s behaviors are the inevitable consequence of the events which preceded them, and an indeterministic universe where behavior is not an inevitable consequence of past events.
+Specifically, we asked participants to imagine two different universes: a deterministic universe where behaviors are the inevitable consequence of the events that precede them, and an indeterministic universe where behavior is not an inevitable consequence of past events.
 We argue that the lay conception of free will cannot exist in the deterministic universe, as this view sees free will as making choices which are not determined by the external environment (and in the deterministic universe, all choices are determined by the past environment).
 Thus, we predicted that participants would report greater support for inequality in the indeterministic universe compared to the deterministic one.

 Method